Shekswess/tiny-think/README.md

 - **vLLM** for inference
 - **lm-eval** for benchmark execution

-Benchmarks used in the paper include:
+Benchmarks used include:
 - `GSM8K`
 - `MATH500`
 - `BBH`
 - `IFEval`
 - STEM-oriented tasks such as `MMLU-STEM`, `ARC-Challenge`, `OpenBookQA`, `GPQA`, and `PIQA`

-The evaluation scripts are designed to follow the same reasoning-oriented setup used in the paper.
+The evaluation scripts are designed to follow the same reasoning-oriented setup used in MobileLLM-R1.

 ## What This Repo Is And Is Not